slmes-creator/job-posting/VIDEO_SCRIPT.md

 **[Screen: Application form opening for Youth Camp Leader position]**

 **Narrator:**
-"Applying is pretty straightforward, but there's room to really show who you are.
+"Applying is pretty straightforward, but there's room to really sell yourself.
 Start with your cover letter - this is where you explain why you want to help with their youth camp and what experience you have with kids."

 **[Screen: Interactive calendar for date selection]**

 **Narrator:**
 "Then pick your available dates using the calendar.
 Maybe the camp runs for two weeks but you can only do one - just select those dates.
-The calendar won't let you pick dates that have already passed."

 **[Screen: Availability notes field next to calendar]**